Find Affordable College Courses

 34 Yearly Graduations

 Murray State University comes in at #15 on our list of the most popular colleges offering bachelor's degrees in community health and preventive medicine.
 Each year, around 9,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,040 per year, while in-state graduate students, on average, pay $8,982 per year.
-For the 2020-2021 academic year, 34 bachelor's degrees were handed out to community health and preventive medicine majors at Murray State.
-Around 12% of these students were from an underrepresented racial-ethnic group, and 76% were women.
+The average in-state tuition for full-time undergraduates is $8,436 per year, while in-state graduate students, on average, pay $9,414 per year.
+During the most recent year for which we have data, 34 people received their bachelor's degree in community health and preventive medicine from Murray State.
+About 68% of this group were women, and 16% were students from an underrepresented racial-ethnic group.

 #16